 If you purchase ADSs in this offering, you will pay more for your ADSs than the amount paid by our existing shareholders for their Class A ordinary shares on a per ADS basis.
-As a result, you will experience immediate and substantial dilution of US\$8.48 per ADS, representing the difference between the assumed initial public offering price of US\$10.00 per ADS, the midpoint of the estimated range of the initial public offering price, and our net tangible book value per ADS as of September 30, 2017, after giving effect to the net proceeds to us from this offering.
+As a result, you will experience immediate and substantial dilution of US\$7.54 per ADS, representing the difference between the initial public offering price of US\$9.00 per ADS and our net tangible book value per ADS as of September 30, 2017, after giving effect to the net proceeds to us from this offering.
 In addition, you may experience further dilution to the extent that our Class A ordinary shares are issued upon the exercise of any share options.
 See "Dilution" for a more complete description of how the value of your investment in the ADSs will be diluted upon completion of this offering.